vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ## Conclusion

-This project empowers people, who are not coders, to build their own custom tools.
+This project empowers people, who are not coders, to build their own custom tools and run them offline.
 Now anyone can use AI to quickly create digital solutions without getting bogged down in complex coding workflows.